Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: AVCs with Variable

 \section{AVCs with Variable $f$}

-The routine in Section \ref{routine1} assumes that the order matrix $(P\;X)$ is invertible, and the constant part of every angle is positive.
-In this section, we still assume that the order matrix is invertible, but allow one angle to have non-positive constant part.
-As pointed out in Section \ref{routine1}, if the constant is negative, then there are only finitely many $f$ making the angle positive, and the problem of deriving the full AVC becomes a finite one.
-So we will only consider the case that the constant is zero for one angle.
+The routine in Section \ref{routine1} assumes that the order matrix $(P\,X)$ is invertible, and the constant part $\vec{\alpha}_0$ of every angle is nonzero.
+In this section, we still assume the ivertibility of the order matrix, but allow {\em one} angle to have zero constant part.